 Specifically, the XD4N indeed suffered from signal loss, registering the sustained speed of 390 Mbps and 309 Mbps at close and long ranges, respectively, when working with a 2×2 Wi-Fi 6 client.

 My 3×3 Wi-Fi 5 client did slightly worse at 324 Mbps and 286 Mbps for close and long distances, respectively.
 Overall, though, the XD4N was markedly faster than the TP-Link Deco X60, and slightly outdid other dual-band satellites, including the Asus RT-AX3000.

-Decent range, wired backhaul recommended
+Decent range, switch needed for wired backhaul

 As a single router, the XD4R had about the same range as the RT-AX3000 in my testing.
 And that was quite impressive considering it’s much smaller.
 So as a single unit it can handle a small home of around 1500 ft² (140 m²) to 1800 ft² (167 m²).